 Whether it’s anticipated or not, a major life transition can be disruptive.
 You are inevitably facing a mix of emotions while making potentially new and critical financial decisions.
 We will help you adjust to your new reality by gathering information, determining your needs and talking through the various financial scenarios before implementing financial planning and investment management strategies.

-Attorneys, CPAs, mortgage brokers…they’re our friends.
+Attorneys, CPAs, mortgage brokers…we work with many.
 We’ll help you connect with the professional resources you need so that you can navigate forward with confidence.
 The good news?
 There’s little we haven’t seen and we will always listen with an objective ear.

 Congratulations!
 Getting married is the start of something exciting and should be a joyful time in your life.
-You’ve found the love of your life and it’s safe to assume that thinking through the financial risks of merging assets is an uncomfortable subject between you and your spouse.
+You’ve found the love of your life and thinking through the financial risks of merging assets can be an uncomfortable subject between you and your spouse.
 We’ll help you navigate the conversation by giving you information and tools to think about your future as objectively as possible.
 Upfront communication is especially important for second marriages since you likely have more significant assets and potentially children you’re supporting.

 We’ll talk about whether or not it makes sense to sign a prenuptial agreement as well as how to title your assets in a way that ensures you keep what is yours…just in case.
 Our goal is to help handle the potentially unpleasant – but important – conversations so you can enjoy your engagement and focus on planning a life with your new partner.

 First of all, congratulations!
 You’re welcoming a child into your family.
 This is an exciting time in your life and you probably have a few financial questions popping up like: Do I need life insurance?
 What’s the best way to save for college?
 Can I afford college??